-The North American ARC is part of the North American ALMA Science Center (NAASC) based at NRAO headquarters in Charlottesville, VA, USA, and with the assistance of the National Research Council of Canada (NRC) and the Academia Sinica Institute for Astronomy and Astrophysics (ASIAA) of Taiwan, is responsible for supporting the science use of ALMA by the North American and Taiwan astronomical communities.
+The North American ARC is part of the North American ALMA Science Center (NAASC) based at NRAO headquarters in Charlottesville, VA, USA.
+With the assistance of the National Research Council of Canada (NRC) and the Academia Sinica Institute for Astronomy and Astrophysics (ASIAA) of Taiwan, the NAASC is responsible for supporting the science use of ALMA by the North American and Taiwan astronomical communities.

-European researchers are supported by the EU-ARC, based at the ESO headquarters in Garching, Germany, along with regional nodes based in Germany, Italy, Sweden, France, the Netherlands, the United Kingdom, Portugal, and the Czech Republic.
+Researchers within the European Southern Observatory consortium are supported by the European ARC (EU-ARC), based at the ESO headquarters in Garching, Germany, along with regional nodes based in Germany, Italy, Sweden, France, the Netherlands, the United Kingdom, and the Czech Republic.